 – Paul Rodriguez

-Session-4: From Bystander to Up-stander
+Session-6: From Bystander to Up-stander (Social Awareness)

 Supporting Story: Pick Me Last!

 Bullies cause trouble, victims get hurt, and bystanders stand by and watch, but up-standers take action to help.
 Like so many of the complex aspects of bullying, the role of the bystander can be difficult to understand without thoughtful discussion and engagement.
 This lesson helps children understand their power as an up-stander with the refrain, “Don’t stand-by, stand-up!”
-This catchphrase from the activity by the same name engages children in practicing different up-stander conflict resolution techniques using positive and safe methods to help resolve bullying encounters.
+This catchphrase from the activity by the same name engages children in practicing different up-stander conflict resolution techniques.
+These techniques use positive and safe methods to help resolve bullying encounters.

 – Paul Rodriguez